Hyperflux: Pruning Reveals Importance: Extended experiments

 \subsection{Layerwise sparsity levels \& Weight Histograms}

 In this section, we examine the layer-wise sparsity observed for ResNet-50 on CIFAR-10 across the following pruning rates: 99.74\%, 99.01\%, and 98.13\%.
 As illustrated in Figure~\ref{fig:per_sparsity_layer}, the overall sparsity hierarchy is maintained, displaying a decreasing trend in sparsity from the initial layers down to the final layer, where this pattern is interrupted.
 We hypothesize that earlier layers retain more weights due to their critical role in feature extraction, while deeper layers can sustain higher levels of pruning without significantly impacting overall performance.
 Notably, the penultimate layer experiences the highest degree of pruning, which means that it contains higher redundancy or less critical weights for performance.
-Furthermore, by analyzing the weight histograms for ResNet-50 with sparsity levels of 99.01\% and 99.74\% in Figure~\ref{fig:resnet50_cifar10_combined_histograms}, we observe the influence of sparsity on the weight distributions.
+Furthermore, by analyzing the weight histograms for ResNet-50 with sparsity levels of 99.01\% and 99.74\% in Figure~\ref{fig:resnet50_CIFAR10_combined_histograms}, we observe the influence of sparsity on the weight distributions.
 High sparsity levels significantly alter weight distributions, demonstrating that extreme pruning not only reduces the number of active weights but also changes the underlying weight dynamics within the network.

 The histograms in Figure~\ref{fig:resnet50_imagenet_combined_histograms} illustrate the differences in weight distributions between the pruning and regrowth stages on ImageNet with ResNet-50 at approximately 4.23\% remaining weights.
 In the pruning stage, weights are more evenly distributed across the range of \([-0.4, 0.4]\), with a noticeable dip near zero, reflecting the removal of low-magnitude weights.
-In contrast, during regrowth stage the weight distribution shifts significantly, showing a sharp clustering of weights around zero, indicating the reactivation of low-magnitude weights during this process.
-This change in distribution correlates with a notable performance gap: the regrowth stage achieves 72.4\% accuracy, while the pruning stage reaches only 66.13\%, we consider the cause of this to be the fact that during the pruning process the small magnitude weights are pruned and during the regrowth phase we recover from these weights the ones that improve performance the most.
+In contrast, during the regrowth stage the weight distribution shifts significantly, showing a sharp clustering of weights around zero, indicating the reactivation of low-magnitude weights during this process.
+This change in distribution correlates with a notable performance gap: the regrowth stage achieves 72.4\% accuracy, while the pruning stage reaches only 66.13\%.
+We attribute this to the regrowth dynamic: pruning removes low-magnitude weights, and the regrowth phase then reactivates only those that most improve performance.